E-ideals in exponential polynomial ring: Strongly Maximal E-ideals Ia

 \begin{proof} Since $K$ is algebraically closed there are $\alpha_1,\ldots , \alpha_n\in K$ such that $p(x) =(x-\alpha_1)\cdot \ldots \cdot (x- \alpha_n)$.
 Hence, $x-\alpha_i\in I$ for some $i=1,\ldots, n$, and so $(x-\alpha_i)^E\subseteq I$.
 Lemma \ref{maximal} implies $(x-\alpha_i)^E= I$. \end{proof}

-\begin{remark} {\rm The notions of prime E-ideal and E-maximal ideal are independent by Lemma \ref{maxnoprime} and the following example.
-Let $q(x)\in K[x]^E$ be irreducible, of height al least $1$ and reduced.
+\begin{remark} The notions of prime E-ideal and E-maximal ideal are independent by Proposition \ref{maxnoprime} and the following example.
+Let $q(x)\in K[x]^E$ be irreducible, of height at least $1$ and reduced.
 By Lemma \ref{E-prime}, $(q)^E$ is prime.
-Let $a\in K$ be a root of $q(x)$.
-Then $q\in (x-a)^E$, and so $(q)^E \subset (x-a)^E$ (notice the proper inclusion since $x-a \not\in (q)^E$ because of the heights).
-So, $(q)^E$ is not E-maximal. } \end{remark}
+Let $a\in K$ be a root of $q(x)$ (remember that e.g. on $\C$ all such exponential polynomials $q$ have at least one root: see \cite{HR}; Example~\ref{ex:prime-not-max} gives an instance).